reaving/CountPapers/README.md

 To run the code in your windower console, type "papers run".

 Note: Test it in your mog house first!
-Don't just go out in public in the middle of Jueno to test running it! lol
+Don't just go out in public in the middle of Jueno to test run it! lol

 Here is a sample output:
 ```